simonknittel/static-site-generator/documentation/start-into-an-existing-project.md

 # Start into an existing project

+## External dependencies
+1. Make sure to have the [Node Version Manager](https://github.com/creationix/nvm) installed
+2. Run `nvm install && nvm use` to install and use the Node version defined in [.nvmrc](../.nvmrc)
+3. Run `npm install -g yarn jspm`
+4. Run `yarn config set ignore-optional false`

+## Install dependencies
-1. Run `npm install` to install all dependencies.
+1. Run `yarn install && jspm install` to install all dependencies.
 1. Run `npm start` to build the site.
     * It will automatically open a browser tab which will reload every time you change a source file.